-School districts and community organizations around the state have made arrangements to provide meals for kids while schools are closed.
+School districts and community organizations around the state have made arrangements to provide meals for kids during the pandemic.
 These arrangements are different from place to place.
 Children can continue to get meals through their district and/or other community based organizations, even if they also participate in P-EBT.

 The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) is a nutrition program for pregnant women, infants, women who are breastfeeding, postpartum women, and children younger than age 5.
 The program provides nutritious foods, infant formula, as well as nutrition education and other support.
 Income and other eligibility information is available from DHS.
 To find out more, or to apply for WIC, you can contact your county WIC office.

 WIC benefits are not included in ‘Public Charge’ rules and will not have negative impacts on immigration status.

 69 WIC local agencies are continuing to serve WIC families, although they are adjusting the way they handle appointments.
 Most are being conducted remotely over the phone.

 Grocery stores are working hard to maintain adequate stocks of WIC eligible foods.
 WIC is encouraging participants to shop early in the morning to increase their likelihood of finding fully stocked shelves.
 Wisconsin currently has USDA waivers for the following foods:

 - Whole Wheat/Whole Grain Bread.
 Participants will be allowed to substitute authorized whole wheat/whole grain bread and whole grain options in package sizes up to 24 ounce when 16 ounce packages are unavailable.

 - Participants will be allowed to substitute 46 to 64 ounce containers of juice when the prescribed size is not available.
 Participants must still select 100% fruit or vegetable juice that meets federal standards.